zotonic/zotonic/doc/ref/configuration/zotonic-configuration.rst

 Global configuration
 ====================

-This section describes the location and contents of Zotonic's `global` configuration files.
+This section describes the location and contents of Zotonic’s global configuration files ``erlang.config`` and ``zotonic.config``.
+There’s also :ref:`site-specific configuration <ref-site-configuration>`.

 Config file locations
 ---------------------